Victorian Genealogy

 Tatura German Military Cemetery holds the graves of German armed forces personnel and civilian internees as well as one Turkish civilian.

-Murchison Cemetery which has a mausoleum that holds the remains of Italian armed forces personnel and civilian internees.
+Murchison Cemetery which has a mausoleum, the Italian Ossario that holds the remains of Italian armed forces personnel and civilian internees.

 In the early days of Victoria including during the gold rushes, isolated country areas which were not serviced by clergymen and people may have been buried in lone graves where they died.
 There may be no record of their death.